keymetrics/on-premise/docs/AWS.md

-## Keymetrics deployment on AWS
+## PM2 EE deployment on AWS

-Documentation about how to deploy the keymetrics on-premise version on AWS
+Documentation about how to deploy the PM2 EE on-premise version on AWS

 ### Requirements